NatLibFi/Annif/SECURITY.md

 please report it also to the team maintaining it.

-Each security concern will be assigned to a handler from our team, who will contact you if there's a need for additional information.
+Each security concern will be assigned to a handler from our team, who will contact you if there is a need for additional information.
 We confirm the problem and keep you informed of the fix.

 Make sure to add the following details when submitting your report: